Student Clubs and Organizations

-There are a variety of professional organizations and clubs in the College of Business that offer students opportunities to meet new people, have some fun, and expand their professional and personal experiences.
-These clubs are an important part of the college learning experience and provide benefits beyond the time spent in school.
-Below is a list of the organizations and a brief description.
+There are a variety of professional organizations and clubs in the College of Business which offer students opportunities to meet new people, have fun and expand their professional and personal experiences.
+These clubs are an important part of the college learning experience and provide benefits beyond those you’ll receive in the classroom.

-The Accounting club is available to accounting majors and anyone else who might be interested in learning more about the accounting profession.
-Monthly meetings provide the opportunity to interact with professional speakers from various accounting-related areas.
-The club also takes field trips to area businesses, accounting firms, government agencies, and professional meetings.
-Other social opportunities abound!
-For further information contact Karen Pierce.
+- Accounting Club: The Accounting club is available to accounting majors and anyone else who might be interested in learning more about the accounting profession.
+For further information contact Dr. Karen Pierce.

-Beta Gamma Sigma is the honor society for students enrolled in business and management programs accredited by AACSB International.
-Election to lifetime membership in Beta Gamma Sigma is the highest honor a business student anywhere in the world can receive in an undergraduate or master’s program at a school accredited by AACSB.
-With more than 500,000 members worldwide, the Society’s membership comprises the brightest and best of the world’s business leaders, contact Dr. Donna Everett.
+- Beta Gamma Sigma: Beta Gamma Sigma is the honor society for students enrolled in business and management programs accredited by AACSB International.
+With more than 500,000 members worldwide, the society’s membership comprises the brightest and best of the world’s business leaders.
+For more information, contact Dr. Donna Everett.

-PBL is a professional organization for those interested in business.
-PBL offers a variety of social, community, and professional activities for its members.
-The local chapter also participates in business-oriented competitions at the state and national level.
-Members get to meet new friends and make professional contacts throughout the state and nationally through their involvement in PBL.
-For further information, contact Dr. Ali Ahmadi.
+- Phi Beta Lambda (PBL): PBL is a professional organization for students interested in business.
+PBL offers a variety of social, community and professional activities for its members.
+For more information, contact Dr. Gregory Russell.

-Rho Epsilon is a co-ed fraternity for students and professionals in real estate serving students and practitioners by enhancing real estate programs and improving communication between the academic and business communities.
-For further information contact Beverly McCormick
+- Rho Epsilon: Rho Epsilon is a co-ed fraternity for students and professionals in real estate and serves students and practitioners by enhancing real estate programs and improving communication between the academic and business communities.
+For more information, contact Dr. Beverly McCormick.

-Enactus is an international nonprofit organization that provides college students the opportunity to establish a variety of community outreach programs that teach free enterprise.
-Essentially, Enactus is a community of student, academic and business leaders committed to using the power of entrepreneurial action to enable human progress.
+- ENACTUS (Formerly Students In Free Enterprise): Enactus is an international nonprofit organization providing college students the opportunity to establish a variety of community outreach programs that teach free enterprise.
 Enactus students apply business concepts to develop community outreach projects, transform lives and shape a better, more sustainable world.
-Students showcase their projects in front of a panel Corporate Executives at the end of the year at regional and national expositions.
-For further information, contact Janet Ratliff.
+For more information, contact Dr. Janet Ratliff.